SameerG2005/SameerG2005/README.md

 - 👋 Hi, I’m @SameerG2005
 - 👀 I’m interested in ...
 Coding and Designing
-- 🌱 I’m currently learning ...C and pytho
+- 🌱 I’m currently learning ...C and python

 <!---
 SameerG2005/SameerG2005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.